floklimm/shinyTutorial/shinyTutorial.md

 To conclude, Shiny is useful for the following tasks:
 - We can incorporate R code to make an interactive web app.
-- There exists a lot of different functions to create HTML elements that can be used to make an app.
+- There exists a lot of different functions to create elements (e.g., sliders, output tables, ...) that can be used to make an app.
-- The R library allows the creation of interactive network visualisations.
+- The R library `visNetwork` allows the creation of interactive network visualisations.
-- We can deploy the application easily to shinyapps.io to make publicly availble.
+- We can easily deploy the application to shinyapps.io to make publicly available.

 ## Further Reading
 If you are interested in more information, here are some resources for Shiny: